de-grote/bedwars-rpg/readme.md

 Currently, the game includes:

-* (mostly) working collision
+* working collision
 * working sneaking, running, and walking
 * a (not so nice) scrolling camara
 * placeable blocks
+* a way to make stages if you know what you're doing (loading in not included)

 Things that will be added soon:

 * better camara scrolling
-* limitations to where you can place blocks (not in the player, next to other blocks, etc)
 * more and better assets (that aren't stolen)
 * customisable controls